YangPhD84/multiGMF/README.md

 # Parameter Tuning

-The parameter analyses reported in Tables 2 and 3 were performed on Fdataset within the training stage of the fold-wise evaluation procedure.
-For each outer fold, the held-out test associations were first masked and kept completely untouched during hyperparameter selection.
-Candidate parameter settings were evaluated using an internal validation partition constructed exclusively from the corresponding masked training associations.
-The same outer split and internal validation partition were retained when comparing all candidate settings.
-The parameter combination with the highest internal-validation `AUC + AUPR` was selected, after which the selected settings were fixed for evaluation on the held-out outer test fold.
-This procedure provides a transparent and reproducible way to identify a stable parameter region without using the outer test associations.
+The parameter analyses reported in Tables 2 and 3 were performed on Fdataset using one fixed, complete 10-fold cross-validation run.
+Specifically, the evaluation code performs 10 repetitions of 10-fold cross-validation (`Count_CV = 10` and `nCV = 10`), and the first complete 10-fold cross-validation run (`num = 1`) was used for parameter selection.

+For every candidate parameter setting, the same 10-fold partition generated in this fixed run was retained.
+Each candidate setting was evaluated by completing all 10 folds, with one fold held out in turn and the remaining nine folds used for model fitting.
+In every fold, the held-out associations were masked before WKNN preprocessing and model training.
+The parameter-selection criterion was the run-level `AUC + AUPR` obtained after completing all 10 folds, corresponding to `A_AUC_values(1) + m_A_AUPR_values(1)` in `multiGMF_10CV.m`.

+The fold assignments, random seed, association masking procedure, WKNN preprocessing procedure, and evaluation order were kept identical across all candidate parameter settings.
+Therefore, the parameter analyses were based on one complete 10-fold cross-validation run rather than on the result of a single fold or the average of all 10 repeated runs.
+The selected parameter settings were subsequently fixed for the reported repeated 10-fold cross-validation and drug-side cold-start evaluations.

 For Table 2:

+- The first complete 10-fold cross-validation run (`num = 1`) on Fdataset was used for parameter selection.
-* `k` was fixed at 10.
+- `k` was fixed at `10`.
-* `lambda1 = lambda2` was selected from `{0.1, 0.01, 0.001, 0.0001, 0.00001}`.
+- `lambda1 = lambda2` was selected from `{0.1, 0.01, 0.001, 0.0001, 0.00001}`.
-* `tau` was selected from `{0.1, 0.3, 0.5, 0.7, 0.9}`.
+- `tau` was selected from `{0.1, 0.3, 0.5, 0.7, 0.9}`.
-* Each parameter combination was evaluated on the same internal validation partition constructed exclusively from the masked outer-fold training data.
-* The held-out outer test fold was not used to calculate the parameter-selection criterion.
-* The parameter combination was selected according to its internal-validation `AUC + AUPR` value.
+- Every candidate combination was evaluated by completing all 10 folds of the same fixed 10-fold partition.
+- The same fold assignments, random seed, test-association masking procedure, and WKNN preprocessing procedure were retained across all candidate combinations.
+- In each fold, the held-out associations were masked before WKNN preprocessing and model fitting.
+- The parameter-selection criterion was the run-level `AUC + AUPR`, calculated as `A_AUC_values(1) + m_A_AUPR_values(1)` after all 10 folds had been completed.
-* The selected values were `lambda1 = lambda2 = 0.0001` and `tau = 0.7`.
+- The selected values were `lambda1 = lambda2 = 0.0001` and `tau = 0.7`.

 For Table 3:

+- The same fixed, complete 10-fold cross-validation run (`num = 1`) used for Table 2 was retained.
-* `lambda1 = lambda2 = 0.0001` and `tau = 0.7` were fixed.
+- `lambda1 = lambda2 = 0.0001` and `tau = 0.7` were fixed.
-* `k` was selected from `{1, 5, 10, 15, 20}`.
+- `k` was selected from `{1, 5, 10, 15, 20}`.
-* Each candidate value of `k` was evaluated using the same internal validation partition and the same masked training associations.
+- Every candidate value of `k` was evaluated by completing all 10 folds of the same fixed 10-fold partition.
-* The held-out outer test fold was not used during the selection of `k`.
+- The fold assignments, random seed, masked associations, WKNN preprocessing procedure, and evaluation order were identical across all candidate values.
+- The parameter-selection criterion was the run-level `AUC + AUPR`, calculated as `A_AUC_values(1) + m_A_AUPR_values(1)` after all 10 folds had been completed.
-* The selected value was `k = 10`, which achieved the highest internal-validation `AUC + AUPR`.
+- The selected value was `k = 10`, which achieved the highest run-level `AUC + AUPR`.

 The outer split, internal validation partition, random seed, and masked training associations must remain unchanged across all candidate settings.
 Internal validation associations must be masked before WKNN preprocessing and model fitting, and the held-out outer test associations must never be used for parameter selection.